Empower is the easiest and most convenient way to track your net worth, plan for retirement, and run your day to day budget

 They also have easy ways to refile expenses and reconcile anything that is off.
 But more often that not, it correctly allocates the expense.

-Personal Capital helps to properly allocate your investments:
+Empower helps to properly allocate your investments:

 By having a better idea of what was going on with my allocations, I realized that I needed to make some serious adjustments.